 The GSM Commander Setup Utility software has been designed to make the configuration process of the GSM Commander as easy and user-friendly as possibly.

 With this in mind the software has been divided into the following tabs:

-- > Numbers
+- Numbers

-- > Messages
+- Messages

 - > Behaviour Statements

-- > Settings
+- Settings

 - > Status

 - > IO Names

-- > Analog Scaling (For Analog expansion only in conjunction with GC-0641 or GC-1281)
+- Analog Scaling

-- Lock Setup
+- > Lock Setup

 6.2.1.
-Numbers Tab List A and B
+Numbers Tab